-Finding the sacred in the most ordinary moments of life
+Finding the sacred in the most ordinary moments of life.

-Most of us aren't going far from our homes these days, which can be an invitation to look more closely at the glory and miracles happening all around us -- at the dining room table, in the garden, at the coffee shop.
+Read in the author's voice, Glory Happening is an invitation to look more closely at the glory and miracles happening all around us -- at the dining room table, in the garden, at the coffee shop.
 Kaitlin Curtice says, “Jesus stretches his hand across the heavens and creates all of life, and he sweeps his eyes across the span of our lives and sees everything and every little thing all at once, all in an instant and in all-knowing.
 All of our experiences are meant to teach us something; lessons can be gleaned from the emotion of them, from the joy and pain in them, even in the minutiae of them.”

 When we're out of answers, it's time to get in the saddle.

 What happens when a writer, preacher, and lover of words encounters some of creation’s wisest theologians…horses?
 First, she argues with them.
 They are, after all, horses.
 What could they possibly know about life and God that theologians haven’t already written?
 But slowly she engages their language and listens to their holy wisdom, attending to how they express their being, their actions, and their relationships.
 She allows horses to draw her out of the faith of intellect and into a deeper faith of emotion, body, and soul.

 A rich connection to the stability and wisdom of monastic life.At a time when many of us feel “confined to our cell,” Benet Tvedten's classic, lighthearted book on applying monastic values to our modern lives offers meaning and purpose.
 This essential guide explains how people who live and work in “the world” are still invited to balance work with prayer, cultivate community, practice hospitality, and otherwise practice their spirituality like monks.